Rancourt & Co. Shoecrafters Frequently Asked Questions... and answers

 A: Yes, all of our lasts are combination lasts.
 Most modern lasts are combination lasts.
 This typically means that a D width last has a B width heel.
 E width lasts have C width heels, and so on.

-A: Most American shoemakers will have a similar fit — this includes Allen-Edmonds and Alden.
+A: Most American shoemakers will have a similar fit - this includes Allen-Edmonds and Alden.
 In general, but with exceptions, you will wear the same size in our shoes as you wear in Alden or Allen-Edmonds.
 However, this should not be the only determining factor for sizing before you order.
-Please follow our sizing guide and/or try our shoes on at a retailer near you.
+Please follow our sizing guide and/or try our Made to Fit program.
+As a last resort, we recommend ordering the size that you have been most comfortable with in the past.
+In general our shoes run true to size.

 A: The simple answer is no, we engineer our shoes so that you can order the same size in every style.
 However, tie shoes are much easier to fit than loafers - you can tighten them and the throat opening is generally smaller so they keep your heel locked in to the shoes.
 You should expect some slippage with loafers.